sujijava/react-.net-sql/README.md

 # react-.net-sql
-This is a project that I have built following Youtube instruction about React + .NET CRUD application
+# This is a project that I am building following Youtube instruction about React + .NET CRUD application